North Yorkshire Police: History

 In August 2018, it was confirmed that Lisa Winward would become the new chief constable with immediate effect.
 Winward joined the police in 1993 and has been serving in the North Yorkshire police service since 2008.

 Governance and oversight

-Since November 2012, the force has been overseen by the elected North Yorkshire Police and Crime Commissioner.
-Since 2018, this role has also included oversight of the North Yorkshire Fire and Rescue Service.
-In October 2021, the incumbent commissioner Philip Allott resigned following comments surrounding the murder of Sarah Everard.
+Since May 2024, the force has been overseen by the elected Mayor of York and North Yorkshire.
+This mayoral role has also included oversight of the North Yorkshire Fire and Rescue Service.

-Previously, North Yorkshire Police Authority had nine councillors (drawn from both North Yorkshire County Council and City of York Council), three justices of the peace, and five independent members.
+Previously, until May 2024 the overseer was the North Yorkshire Police and Crime Commissioner, and before November 2012 the North Yorkshire Police Authority had nine councillors (drawn from both North Yorkshire County Council and City of York Council), three justices of the peace, and five independent members.
+The PFCC was abolished and its functions were transferred to the mayor.